The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 CCD Cameras

-I built two CCD cameras; the Cookbook Kodak TC245 followed by the Audine Kodak KAF-401E.
-Both are cooled with Melcor's Peltier thermo-electric ceramic modules and pumped glycol; this is necessary to improve the signal to noise ratio of the CCD chips.
-The Peltier current is controlled by PWM.
-The Cookbook was a heavily modified version of Kanto, Berry and Munger's design, with 16 bits conversions and reams of home brewed code and was subsequently replaced by a USB2 Starshoot by Orion which guides the scope via Ascom.
-The Audine, designed by the French Aude group, serves as imaging camera, and has a novel balanced impulse shutter I designed which produces no heat in operation, consuming only energy when a change in position is required.
-On my travels to Tenerife, I had an Audine USB box shipped from France's Essentielles Electroniques which has greatly improved the camera, ridding me of PC resource hogging that was via the paralell port, halving readout times and removed the interference picked up from the PWM temperature control that plagued my images.
-It has completely rejuvenated the camera.
-The Audine is known for having frost build up on the CCD glass face, so foam blocks were sculpted to fit in most of the empty spaces within the camera (shown below); these are an ongoing improvements, and will require moving to pumping a partial vacuum (on hand, awaiting installation).
-The coolant is in a tank, circulated by an R/C hobby fuel pump, with valves to help purge or replenish the system easily (see photo further below - click to expand).
+I built two CCD cameras; Cookbook and Audine.
+Both cooled with Melcor's thermo-electrics and pumped glycol.
+The Peltier currents are PWMed by a 68HC811 uC.
+The Cookbook was replaced by a USB Starshoot for Ascom guiding.
+The Audine has a novel balanced impulse shutter I designed generating no heat in operation.
+I purchased a USB box for the Audine from Essentielles Electroniques, ridding PC resource usage (paralell port), halving readout times and removing the interference picked up from the PWM.
+The Audine is reknowned for frost build up on the CCD glass face; foam blocks were sculpted to fit in most of the empty spaces within the camera; ultimately, sealing the camera and pumping a partial vacuum did the trick.
+The coolant is in a tank, pump circulated, with valves to purge or replenish the system easily (see photo further below - click to expand).

 Audine innards - homemade balanced impulse shutter and air space occupying foam.